saidach/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

 ## Running the Video Recommendation App

 1. The application server should already running running.
-You can find the two URLs required for different aspects of the app in the CloudFormation outputs panel.
+You have already noted down the URLs required for different aspects of the app in the CloudFormation outputs panel in preceeding steps.

    ![](images/appUrlOutputs.png)